-Summer is upon us and our children are out of school and on to summer fun!
-Summer time activities often bring involvement in new sports and outdoor activities and the ever-anticipated summer camp.
-But depending on the type of camp your child participates in, it could mean days, nights, weeks or even months away from home and the protective eye of allergy aware parents.
-Since exposure to food allergy can be life threatening, camp staff, parents, other kids and the campers themselves must be diligent and work together to reduce the risk of accidental exposure to allergens.
+Summer is upon us, and our children are out of school and on to summer fun!
+Summertime activities often bring involvement in new sports and outdoor activities and the ever-anticipated summer camp.
+But depending on the type of camp your child participates in, it could mean days, nights, weeks or even months away from home and the protective eye of allergy-aware parents.
+Since exposure to food allergens can be life threatening, camp staff, parents, other kids and the campers themselves must be diligent and work together to reduce the risk of accidental exposure.

 Additionally, camp organizers and staff must have medications, emergency action plans and other procedures in place.
 They must also be proficient at implementing them in the event it becomes necessary.
-So, what can parents do to find an allergy friendly summer camp program, regardless the duration?
+So, what can parents do to find an allergy-friendly summer camp program, regardless of the duration?

 - Questions to Ask – Once you’ve found a list of summer camps near you, it’s time to do a little research about the individual programs to see if they are a good match for you and your child.
 Some questions to ask can include:

 - Which, if any, allergens have been removed from the program?

 - What other precautions have been taken to reduce accidental exposure to allergens?

 - Is there a doctor or other medical professional on duty at all times?

 - Who are they and what are their credentials?

 - Who is in charge in that person’s absence?